 Stein had written the libretto in 1929.
 Critics and her fellow literati were skeptical.
 They believed that opera was too traditional a form for an innovative, avant-garde writer like Gertrude Stein, whose classic book, The Autobiography of Alice B. Toklas, had been published the previous year and become a huge hit.

 Nonetheless, Stein wrote the libretto, and her close friend, composer Virgil Thomson, wrote the music.
 It would be almost five years before the opera made its debut.
-When it premiered, it became a huge event.
+The premiere was a huge event.
 Stein herself did not attend the Hartford premiere, but did see the opera when it debuted in Chicago months later.
 She enjoyed it greatly.

 In addition to regular opera goers who were also skeptical but hopeful that the show would be entertaining, the premiere of Four Saints in Three Acts was also attended by the literati and glitterati of the day.

 Legendary inventor and architect Buckminster Fuller drove a carload of friends to the opera, including Clare Booth Luce, Dorothy Hale, and Isamu Noguchi, in his Dymaxion - a huge bubble-shaped, three-wheeled vehicle that could seat eleven passengers and get 30 miles per gallon of gas.

 Although an obscure work today, Four Saints in Three Acts proved to be a breakthrough avant-garde opera - a sensation in its time.
 Unlike most operas, Gertrude Stein's libretto eschewed plot in favor of poetry and surrealism.

 It focused on the lives of two real 16th century Spanish saints (St. Ignatius of Loyola and St. Teresa of Avila) and some imagined saints.
 Composer Virgil Thomson came up with the idea of having St. Teresa played by two different singers - a female soprano and a male contralto.